-Table 4 - IMU Measurements
+Table 3 - IMU Measurements

-4.2 Global Navigation Satellite System (GNSS)Outputs
+4.2 Global Positioning System (GPS) Outputs

-The Global Navigation Satellite System (GNSS) receiver in the 3DM-GQ4-45TM uses its own GNSS positioning engine to calculate a position, velocity, and time solution, and it requires a minimum of four satellites.
-Accuracy and reliability of the GNSS readings are highly dependent on the quality of the satellite fix, and information is provided to determine an appropriate confidence level.
-External aiding systems, such as Wide Area Augmentation System (WAAS) in the US, help compensate for certain error sources that can affect GNSS accuracy.
-Position of the antenna is also an important consideration (see GNSS Antenna Installation on page 49).
+The Global Positioning System (GPS) receiver in the 3DM- RQ1- 45 TM uses its own GPS positioning engine to calculate a position, velocity, and time solution, and it requires a minimum of four satellites.
+Accuracy and reliability of the GPS readings are highly dependent on the quality of the satellite fix, and information is provided to determine an appropriate confidence level.
+External aiding systems, such as Wide Area Augmentation System (WAAS) in the US, help compensate for certain error sources that can affect GPS accuracy.
+Position of the antenna is also an important consideration (see GPS Antenna Installation on page 49).

-Readings and information are available directly from the GNSS receiver.
-Table 5 - GNSS Outputs describes the available outputs.
-GNSS reporting and recording can be enabled in the MIPTM Monitor software at: Settings > Device > GNSS.
-There are also user-settable options for how the GNSS satellites are used.
-The setting are available in the GNSS Tracking and GNSS SBAS tabs.
-With the Help window open (accessed with the Help button), mousing over context-sensitive settings provides a detailed explanation of the setting (Figure 17 - GNSS Settings).
+Readings and information are available directly from the GPS receiver.
+Table 4 - GPS Outputs describes the available outputs.
+GPS reporting and recording can be enabled in the $MIP^{TM}$ Monitor software at: Settings > Device > GPS(Figure 17 - GPS Settings).